HCS Score

 Hyperliquid (HYPE) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

 Its ecosystem is fundamentally built around perpetual futures trading, leveraged speculation, and derivatives-based financial activity.
-These are not features of the platform — they are the platform.
-The Gharar and Maysir concerns are not incidental — they are structural.
+These are not features of the platform.
+They are the platform.
+The Gharar and Maysir concerns are not incidental.
+They are structural.

 The technical excellence of Hyperliquid is real and impressive.
 But technical quality cannot override Sharia compliance concerns when the core economic activity itself is what fails the screening.